I can’t find quite the right plans for the trailer I want to build. Can I make changes to the plans at Mechanical Elements to fit my needs?

 Some of our Gantry Crane Plans include options for Aluminum, with the respective load and deflection curves to show the choices.
 In this case, the plans show options for Aluminum, so Yes.

 Yes, there are a lot of good Aluminum trailers out there.
 Yes, plans for aluminum trailers exist.
-Just don’t confuse the two because there are accommodations required for aluminum that are different from steel.
+Just don’t confuse the two because there are accommodations for aluminum that are different from steel.
 Please read more about the engineering differences in this Article about Aluminum vs. Steel.

-As A Side Note: At Mechanical Elements we choose to design for steel partly because steel is more forgiving in both durability and in welding, but also because it is more accessible for DIY projects.
+At Mechanical Elements we choose to design for steel partly because steel is more forgiving in both durability and in welding, but also because it is more accessible for DIY projects.
 I don’t mean easier to get, I mean the whole picture.
 Steel is less expensive, easier to get, and more likely for a good result without being an expert.
 Tools for the project are also more common (like welding).
-We are focused on DIY, and our goal is to help with your success.
+We focus on DIY, and our goal is to help with your success.
 Perhaps we’ll have aluminum trailer plans in the future at some point.

 Example 5: Changing Size

-Can I change the size of the trailer?
+Reader Question: “Can I change the size of the trailer?”

 Making Your Changes To The Plans

 For other real world examples of how customers have included changes to the plans, please see the Customer Stories Page.
-There are several examples — especially for the gantry cranes — where modifications improve function for a specific needs.
+There are several examples – especially for the gantry cranes – where modifications improve function for their specific needs.

-We encourage customizing.
-It’s the best reason to build in the first place, and it gets the end product you really want.
 We wish you the best as you modify the plans to meet your needs.
 Be smart with the changes, and you’ll end up with a great final product.

 Comments